Serendipity-scribe-dev/Notion-API-Hackathon/README.md

   3. Copy the **Database ID** from the URL (after notion.so till the ?)
   4. Paste it into your `.env` as `NOTION_DB_ID`.

-- step: 🧠 How Automation Works
+- 🧠 How Automation Works
   details: |
   ✅ Once you've connected your Notion DB and Integration: